svtk/AtomicKotlinCourse/Programming Basics/Repetition with while/Exercise 4/task.md

 ## Mastering the IDE: Moving the Caret

-You can move the caret over the words.
+You can move the caret a word at a time.
 The same works for selecting text:

 | Operation                            | Shortcut                                                                 | Description                                       |
 |--------------------------------------|--------------------------------------------------------------------------|---------------------------------------------------|